 Multi-Level Security arming allows the operator to select which inputs and sensors are active during a particular arming cycle.
-For a full description of Multi-Level Security Arming operation for testing purposes refer to the Owner's Guide.
+For a full description of Multi-Level Security Arming operation for testing purposes refer to the owner's manual.

 Optional Vehicle Recovery System (VRS)